mishrayuthika05-ui/synapse-alpha/README.md

-# EduLearn
+#synapse alpha

-EduLearn is a simple and modern educational web application designed to make learning more accessible and engaging.
+synapse alpha is a simple and modern educational web application designed to make learning more accessible and engaging.
 It provides an interactive platform where users can explore educational content through a clean and user-friendly interface.

 ## Features